-This course is the study of fundamentals of the composition process, sentence structure, basic grammar and editing techniques and prepares students for English I. Students must pass an in-class essay to determine if they have met the minimum competencies in the course syllabus before they can enroll in English 101.
+This course is the study of fundamentals of the composition process, sentence structure and basic grammar and editing techniques.
+Students must pass an in-class essay to determine if they have met the minimum competencies in the course syllabus before they can enroll in English 101.
 (This course does not meet degree requirements.)